-15. RISK ALLOWANCE
+16. RISK ALLOWANCE

 The Fund calculated a risk allowance at an annual rate of 10% of net income from operations at each valuation date in accordance with its terms and conditions.
 Pursuant to change in terms and conditions of the Fund dated 4 Dhul-Qaidah 1438H (corresponding to 27 July 2017), the Fund discontinued to calculate any further provision for risk allowance.
+During the year the, Fund Board approved the reversal of risk allowance.
+Accordingly, the amount has been reversed.

-16. OTHER EXPENSES
+17. OTHER EXPENSES

 For the year ended 31 December

-2023 2022
+2024 2023

-Value added tax (VAT) expense 369,589 661,391
+Value added tax (VAT) expense 474,983 369,589

-Exchange loss 280,649 189,897
+Exchange loss 110,399 280,649

-Legal and professional fee 75,500 47,500
+Legal and professional fee 72,500 75,500

-Shariah Board fee 32,000 36,333
+Shariah Board fee 21,000 32,000

 Fund Board fee 10,000 10,000

-Miscellaneous 2,255 25,787
+Other expenses 371 2,255

-769,993 970,908
+- 689,253 769,993

-17. TRANSACTIONS WITH RELATED PARTIES
+18. TRANSACTIONS WITH RELATED PARTIES

-The related parties of the Fund include the Fund Manager, the Fund Board, the Bank and other funds managed by the Fund Manager.
-In the ordinary course of its activities, the Fund transacts business with its related parties.
+The related parties of the Fund include the Parent of the Fund Manager, the Fund Manager, the Fund Board and other funds managed by the Fund Manager.
+The Fund transacts business with its related parties in the ordinary course of its business.

-In addition to transactions disclosed elsewhere in these financial statements, related party transactions and balances resulting from these transactions are as follows:
+In addition to transactions and balances disclosed elsewhere in these financial statements, related party transactions and balances resulting from these transactions are as follows: